-The CY7C12431KV18 is organized internally as four arrays of 512K x 18.
+The CY7C2563KV18 is organized internally as four arrays of 1M x 18.
 Accesses are completed in a burst of four sequential 18-bit data words.
 Read operations are initiated by asserting RPS active at the rising edge of the positive input clock (K).
 The address presented to the address inputs is stored in the read address register.
 Following the next two K clock rise, the corresponding lowest order 18-bit word of data is driven onto the Q[17:0] using K as the output timing reference.
 On the subsequent rising edge of K, the next 18-bit data word is driven onto the Q[17:0].
-This process continues until all four 18-bit data words have been driven out onto $Q{[17:0]}$ .
+This process continues until all four 18-bit data words have been driven out onto Q[17:0].
 The requested data is valid 0.45 ns from the rising edge of the input clock (K or K).
 To maintain the internal logic, each read access must be allowed to complete.
 Each read access consists of four 18-bit data words and takes two clock cycles to complete.
-Therefore, read accesses to the device cannot be initiated on two consecutive K clock rises.
+Therefore, read accesses to the device can not be initiated on two consecutive K clock rises.
 The internal logic of the device ignores the second read request.
 Read accesses can be initiated on every other K clock rise.
 Doing so pipelines the data flow such that data is transferred out of the device on every rising edge of the input clocks (K and K).

-When the read port is deselected, CY7C12431KV18 first completes the pending read transactions.
-Synchronous internal circuitry automatically tristates the outputs following the next rising edge of the positive input clock (K).
-This enables a seamless transition between devices without the insertion of wait states in a depth expanded memory.
+When the read port is deselected, the CY7C2563KV18 first completes the pending read transactions.
+Synchronous internal circuitry automatically tri-states the outputs following the next rising edge of the negative input clock $(\overline{K})$ .
+This enables for a seamless transition between devices without the insertion of wait states in a depth expanded memory.